 City owned and operated utilities offer consumer protection at its very best.
 The City of Olivia owns, manages, maintains and operates water, waste water, storm water, and electric utilities.
 Municipal Utilities are YOUR utilities and we invite you to contact us with any questions or information you may have concerning utility matters.
 By everyone working together we will maintain reliable and economical Municipal Utilities which can continue to benefit our community in the future as they have in the past.

-Although the City of Olivia owns the electric utility, maintenance of the electric system is handled through a contract with Missouri River Energy Services (MRES).
-The Missouri River Energy employees are responsible for the day to day management of Olivia’s electric distribution system.
+Although the City of Olivia owns the electric utility, maintenance of the electric system is managed and maintained through a contract with Missouri River Energy Services (MRES).
+The Missouri River Energy employees are responsible for the day to day management of Olivia's electric distribution system.

 New Utility Customers

 Effective May 22, 2014, Ordinance 2014-02 established that all utility accounts shall be assigned to owners of the property served.
 The ordinance also authorizes the City to certify delinquent utility accounts to the property being served by municipal utilities after formal notices are sent and a public hearing is held.

 Owner Occupied Property: To have a utility account established in your name, you will need to complete both sides of an application for utility service and provide a photo ID in person at City Hall.